 - Have the strips been affected by climate, heat or light?

-- Did you wash and thoroughly dry your hands before doing the test? (handling sweet foods such as jam or fruit can give higher results)
+- Did you wash and thoroughly dry your hands before doing a check? (handling sweet foods such as jam or fruit can give higher results)

 - Is the meter clean?